David Edgar (soccer, born 1987)

-David Edward Edgar (born May 19, 1987) is a Canadian professional soccer coach and former player who serves as assistant coach of Forge FC.
+David Edward Edgar (born May 19, 1987) is a Canadian soccer coach and former professional player.

+As a player he was a centre-back who began his professional career in England with Premier League side Newcastle United, before also going on to feature in the top flight for Burnley.
+He went on to feature in the Football League for Swansea City, Birmingham City, Sheffield United later having a stint with non-league Hartlepool United.
+He also played in Major League Soccer with Vancouver Whitecaps FC before finishing his career with spells at Nashville SC, Ottawa Fury and Forge FC.

 Edgar represented Canada at various levels having made his debut for the Canadian senior team on February 9, 2011, and was a member of the Canadian U-20 team at the 2007 FIFA U-20 World Cup.

 Club career

 Early career

 Edgar grew up in Kitchener and began playing soccer at age three with Kitchener SC.
 He attended Saint Kateri Catholic Elementary School, where he broke many athletic records including the 800 m, 1500m and long jump and won athlete of the year in grade eight.
 A sports-obsessed child, Edgar tried his hand at ice hockey, long and middle distance running as well as soccer.
 When Edgar was nine, his father Eddie took him to England to compete in a soccer tournament, which was sponsored by Manchester United.
 Edgar impressed at the tournament, to the extent he was offered a scholarship deal by Manchester United.
 However, he turned down the opportunity, opting to stay in Canada for the time being.
 He also excelled at hockey and was even considered to have had the potential to be drafted into the NHL.

 From the age of 11 he began playing soccer at the provincial level for Ontario, along with his future international teammate Jaime Peters.
 He continued to switch between playing hockey and soccer, however at 13 years of age he decided to quit hockey and focus primarily on playing soccer.
 To improve his level of play his father had arranged for him to sign with London City of the Canadian Professional Soccer League.